Your one-stop shop for help managing troop, Service Unit, and Juliette banking and all money-earning activities.

 A Girl Scout Juliette mentor is a parent or trusted adult who guides a Juliette through their experience.
 Mentors are provided support customized to the Juliette’s grade level.
 Juliette mentors are invited to join Rallyhood where they will have access to the most up to date program opportunities, including activity plans to earn badges and journeys, Juliette mentor resources, and a calendar of events to enhance the Juliette Girl Scout and mentor experience.

 Because individual Girl Scouts are not eligible to hold a bank account like troops do, they receive Juliette Program Credits (JPCs) from selling cookies during the cookie sale and items during the Snacks & Magazines sale.
-They can also convert money from money-earning activities, or from a previous troop into JPCs by using the deposit form (PDF).
+They can also convert money from money-earning activities, or from a previous troop into JPCs by using the deposit sheet (PDF).

 The Girl Scout Cookie and Fall Snacks & Magazines Programs should be the primary way Girl Scouts earn money for programs and activities.
 Once the money comes in from participating in either of these programs, funds can be used for troop expenses.
 If the budget goal for a specific activity has not been met through product sales, Girl Scouts may participate in supplemental money-earning projects.